-social media automationThere can be no question that Social Media or Social Networking has become almost a fact of life now.
-In particular, Facebook and Twitter with Google+ making rapid progress.
-In a previous post about selling your book, I mentioned the three pillars of an effective Social Media presence; Twitter, a Facebook Page and a great blog.
+There can be no question that Social Media or Social Networking has become almost a fact of life now.
+In particular, Facebook and Twitter are making rapid progress, with Google+ also making rapid progress.
+In a previous post about selling your book, I mentioned the three pillars of an effective Social Media presence: Twitter, a Facebook Page, and a great blog.

 1. Post regularly and on a schedule for your blog so you have a routine that your readers can predict.
-Perhaps your blog post coincides with breakfast, or a morning coffee break for some of your readers.
+Perhaps your blog post coincides with breakfast or a morning coffee break for some of your readers.
 Schedule your blog posts in your blogging platform.
 Never write and hit the publish button.

 Always write your blog posts in advance and have at least five or six posts in the queue.
-You never know when something will pop up and your blog post will be missed.
+You never know when something will pop up, and your blog post will be missed.
 With posts ‘in the bank’ and scheduled, even if you can’t get near your computer, your posts are happily being delivered on time.

 2. Set up scheduled feeds to Twitter and Facebook of your new blog posts.
 Two services that I can recommend are Twitterfeed and dlvr.it.
-Now when your scheduled blog post is published, your Twitter and Facebook followers will automatically see that your new blog post is out.
+Now, when your scheduled blog post is published, your Twitter and Facebook followers will automatically see that your new blog post is out.

-But do not repeat on Facebook.
+But do not repeat it on Facebook.
 Your original message will be clearly visible on your profile until your next post.

-1. Absolutely!
+Absolutely!
 You simply could not hope to get anywhere without this type of automation in your “systems”.

 I see that you are covering a 24 hour period in three tweets.
 I do it in 5.
 A while back I did a little research to find out what were the peak usage times on Twitter.
 Turns out that it is lunch time.
 So what I do is schedule a blog post to be tweeted at lunch time in 5 major timezones around the globe.
 Oddly, most of them happen when I’m fast asleep.
 Thank you, Mr Hootsuite for your scheduling abilities.